 Relinquishing Possession of a Vehicle to a Minor: Definition

-An adult who legally owns a vehicle in California may not give said vehicle to minor if the minor has no lawful right to the car’s possession AND:
+An adult who legally owns a vehicle in California may not give the vehicle to minor if the minor has no lawful right to the car’s possession AND:

 - The Adult Knows – or Should Know – the Minor is Intoxicated OR